-Staff Response: St. Barbara's Catholic Cemetery is located at 083W03BB00300 and is approximately half of a mile away, to the northeast of the proposed Wren Heights Subdivision on Liberty Rd.
+Finding: St. Barbara's Catholic Cemetery is located at 083W03BB00300 and is approximately half of a mile away, to the northeast of the proposed Wren Heights Subdivision on Liberty Rd.
 S. The cemetery is not designated as a Salem Historic Resource, therefore, SRC 230 does not apply to any proposed alterations.
 However, no alterations are proposed to the cemetery as part of the subdivision proposal, therefore there will be no direct adverse impact to the cemetery as a result of its development.
 Indirect effects, such as the impacts of traffic congestion upon designated historic resources, are typically evaluated as part of federally funded transportation projects, or projects that trigger review under Section 106 of the National Historic Preservation Act.
-There is no federal nexus for this proposal, therefore review and analysis under Section 106 of the National Historic Preservation of this proposal.
+There is no federal nexus for this proposal, therefore review and analysis under Section 106 of the National Historic Preservation Act is not applicable to the evaluation of this proposal.